mse-tsm-mobcom-class/mse-tsm-mobcom-project-quiz-m-m-dispenser/README.md

 #### Firease Testing
 Testing of the firebase is done with the @firebase/rules-unit-testing library and locally installed emulators.
 To install the emulator first install the [firebase cli](https://firebase.google.com/docs/cli#install_the_firebase_cli).
 It is necessary to login into the gmail account and connect your project to it.
 Furthermore, to run the test on a physical device you have to be in the same wifi with both devices(lapto & Mobile phone).
-Then add in the local ip of you laptop
+Then add in the local ip of you laptop.

 # M&M Dispenser Arduino Program